Bmrog22/cse15l-lab-reports/labreport1/writeup.md

 ![Image](commands.png)

-breakdown of commands shown above:\\
+breakdown of commands shown above:\

-pwd: pretty straight forward, just prints the working directory\\
+pwd: pretty straight forward, just prints the working directory\

-cat: cat serves only to output the contents of hello.txt in this case
+cat: cat serves only to output the contents of hello.txt in this case\

+ls -lat: this one is a little more comples to break down. ls by default lists the files in the current working directory, but in this case also outputs a lot of information about the files because of the -l modifier.
+The a modifier made sure that it displayed all files, even hidden ones.
+Lastly, the t modifier displayed the filed in order of what was most recently modified.